 - 1 Check that the input cables are connected to the active zones.
 For a 5 zone unit, these are the lowermost terminal blocks on the main PCB (see Diagram 2). - 2 Check the Configuration Data sheet supplied with the system to confirm the active (trigger) state of each input i.e. Normally Open, Normally Closed or Change of State. - If your system has been configured for Dry Contact operation, ensure that no voltage is present on the input cables.
-Also check that cable runs are not excessive (preferably less than 10 metres) and are not in close proximity to other mains or telecoms cabling. - 4 Check that the receivers are at least 3 metres from the transmitter and aerial.
-Under certain conditions it is possible to flood the receivers and corrupt the data received. - 5 Check that any portable receivers have the battery installed with the correct polarity and are correctly powered up. - 6 Check that the red power indicator is lit (or flashing if configured as a battery powered system).
-If check the external power supply and input lead. - 7 Check that the green TX indicator lights for the duration of the transmission.
+Also check that cable runs are not excessive (preferably less than 10 metres) and are not in close proximity to other mains or telecoms cabling. - 4 Check that the pagers are at least 3 metres from the transmitter and aerial.

+Under certain conditions it is possible to flood the pager receivers and corrupt the data received. - 5 Check that the pagers have the battery installed with the correct polarity and are correctly powered up. - 6 Check that the red power indicator on the base of the chassis is lit.
+If not, isolate the power and check the mains plug fuse. - 7 Check that the green TX indicator lights for the duration of the transmission.
 If not, go back to the cabling and re-check the terminal connections. - 8 Check that the aerial is correctly installed.